First-time home buyer grant: First Home Owners Boost

-In October 2008, the Australian government announced a boost to the scheme to alleviate the Global Financial Crisis, in order to stimulate the housing industry and prop up the market.
+In October 2008, the Australian Government announced a boost to the scheme to alleviate the 2008 financial crisis, in order to stimulate the housing industry and prop up the market.
 The stimulus consisted of $14000 available to first time purchasers buying or building a new home, and $7000 made available for those purchasing their first established home.
 The scheme continued from 14 October 2008 through to 30 September 2009.

 Between 1 October 2009 and 31 December 2009 the grants were halved.
 Those purchasing or building new homes were eligible for $7000, while those purchasing established homes were eligible for a $3500 grant.

 From 1 January 2010 onwards, the Commonwealth scheme ended.
 However, first home buyer assistance continued via the state funded First Home Owner Grant, worth $7,000 for both new and established properties.

 During the budget announcement for 2011 to 2012, the QLD Government announced a further $10,000 QLD Building Boost for new homes, townhouses and units for contracts entered into from 1 August 2011 to 31 January 2012.
 The QLD Building Boost is eligible for first home buyers, owner occupiers and investors purchasing or building a new home.
 The total value of the new home must not exceed $600,000 to receive the grant.
 The aim by the QLD Government is to boost the construction industry that has seen lagging demand over the year.

 The QLD State Government as of Tuesday 14 February decided to extend the Qld Building Boost for a further 3 months.
 The new end date for the Qld Building Boost is 30 April 2012.

 The re-shaped First Home Owner Construction Grant kicked in on 12 September 2012 for properties valued up to $750,000 in Queensland.

 The changes:$15,000 for first home buyers of new and off-the-plan properties applies from 12 September 2012 in Qld.

 QLD $7000 grant for first home buyers of existing properties to be scrapped from 12 October 2012.